reganwillis/Skeleton-Dapp/README.md

 TODO: add links

 ## Usage Instructions
-Start by cloning the repository in a command line.
+Start by downloading the repository as a ZIP.

 Start the local ethereum blockchain with this command:

     ganache-cli

-In a separate terminal, navigate to the cloned repository and compile and deploy the smart contracts with:
+In a separate terminal, navigate to the repository and compile and deploy the smart contracts with:

     truffle compile
     truffle migrate --reset